Let Oomnitza be your single source of truth!

-You'll get visibility of your Slack users by creating configurable workflows to automate tasks such as:
+Get visibility of Slack users by creating configurable workflows to automate tasks.

-Before you create Slack workflows, you need to have added your Slack OAuth credentials to Oomnitza
+Before you create Slack workflows, you must add Slack OAuth credentials to Oomnitza.

-To save time entering information when you create workflows, you can add the Slack Team Id as a global variable in Oomnitza.
+To save time when you create workflows, add the Slack Team ID as a global variable in Oomnitza.

 - In Oomnitza, click Configuration> General > Global Settings.